woods college of advancing studies

 The James A. Woods, S.J.
 College of Advancing Studies offers the atmosphere of a small college within the environment of a large university.
 The professional staff at the James A. Woods, S.J.
-College of Advancing Studies has experience helping students arrange a realistic schedule, one that combines full-time work responsibilities with educational goals.
+College of Advancing Studies has experience helping students arrange a realistic program of study, one that combines work responsibilities with educational goals.
 Students receive personal attention while enjoying access to the many resources of Boston College.
-A flexible admission process coupled with academic advising allows a student to select the most appropriate program based on their individual needs.
-Courses are scheduled ordinarily from 6:30 to 9:00 p.m. during the fall, spring and summer.
+A flexible admission process coupled with academic advising allows a student to select the most appropriate program based on individual needs.
+Courses are ordinarily scheduled between the hours of 6:00 and 10:00 pm.

 Bachelor of Arts Program

 The Bachelor of Arts program prepares students to address and master the challenges of a rapidly changing and increasingly complex world.
 A flexible, broad-based liberal arts curriculum which includes core requirements permits registrants to choose courses and programs of study reflecting individual interests and varied career objectives.
 The curriculum offers intensive work and a degree of disciplined mastery in a major area.

 A distinguishing characteristic of liberal arts education is a required core curriculum.
 The Bachelor of Arts programs require the following core courses: